 It is popular to combine a trip to Kootenay with nearby Jasper and Banff.
 Jasper offers more wildlife viewing but Banff’s scenery is world class.

-In winter, Kootenay opens up for even more things to do including ice climbing, skiing and snowshoeing.
+▪ In winter, Kootenay opens up for even more things to do including ice climbing, skiing and snowshoeing.
 Remember to bring ice cleats if visiting in winter.

 Location of Kootenay National Park